- Search The Registry

 *This date in 1881 celebrates the founding of Morristown College.
 This was a Historical Black College and University (HBCU) located in Morristown, the seat of Hamblen County, Tennessee.

-It was founded by the national Freedman's Aid Society of the Methodist Episcopal Church.
-Prior to the 20th century American Civil Rights movement, the college held the distinction of being one of only two institutions in East Tennessee for Blacks, the other being Knoxville College, founded in 1875.
+It was founded by the National Freedman's Aid Society of the Methodist Episcopal Church.
+Before the 20th-century American Civil Rights movement, the college held the distinction of being one of only two institutions in East Tennessee for Blacks, the other being Knoxville College, founded in 1875.
 By the fall of 1868, the freedman of Jefferson County's Morristown district established a small grammar school, attracting students from the community and other areas of the state and the South.
 Little is known about the early years of this school, though the building it housed was a modest church provided by the Presbyterians of Orange, New Jersey.
-Led by a Mrs. Hanford, an Ithaca, New York native, the school was used to teach freedmen and free persons of color to spell, read, and learn arithmetic along with the obligatory learning of Christian values.
+Led by Mrs. Hanford, an Ithaca, New York native, the school was used to teach freedmen and free persons of color to spell, read, and learn arithmetic, along with the obligatory learning of Christian values.

-A few blocks away was the Reagan High School for Boys, where a college preparatory course was taught by a Rev. Wilson.
+The Reagan High School for Boys was a few blocks away, where Rev. Wilson taught a college preparatory course.
 Built as a meeting house in 1830 by a Baptist congregation, it had served as a slave mart, held secession discussions, and housed a hospital for Union and Confederate armies during the American Civil War.
 In November 1869, Mrs. Hanford was replaced by Almira H. Stearns, a Plainfield, Vermont native.
 Stearns, who lost her husband and a son to the Civil War, moved to the area with her daughter, Anna, to do missionary work.
-Relying upon their Christian faith and the assistance of supporters, the harshness around the Reconstruction era and local resistance toward the school were taken in stride as student growth and learning was on a steady pace, reaching a wide variety of age groups.
+Relying upon their Christian faith and the assistance of supporters, the harshness around the Reconstruction era and local resistance toward the school was taken in stride as student growth and learning were on a steady pace, reaching a wide variety of age groups.
 In 1880, the Holston Conference of the Methodist Episcopal Church voted to segregate the preachers, forming a separate conference for Blacks.